brettonw/namespace-include.js/README.md

 - Requiring each module to operate in isolation and allowing export of a single object makes building rich class hierarchies difficult.
 Now I have to keep track of what classes depend on what other classes in my hierarchy and build each one of them with its own set of `require ("xxx")` statements.
 You might argue this is a good thing, and I'm all for managing dependencies intelligently, but in truth this is extra code that is simply unnecessary (and an extra set of opportunities for error), and now I also have to worry about circular dependencies.
 This is Javascript, not C++!

-- The code I write for a module is not portable, it's specific to Node.js.
+- The code I write for a module is not portable (enough), it's specific to Node.js or to my browser without additional build system support.
 I shouldn't have to use this stilted coding style that introduces the `module` variable into my global context.
 This kind of defeats the entire point of being able leverage Javascript development skills across the front and back-end.
 Now I have to do extra work if I want to re-use that code somewhere else.
+Browsers have added support for modules over the years, though I have not found this to present a seamless transition between Node and Browser platforms.

 - That [rich module ecosystem](npmjs.com) is a ridiculously polluted namespace itself.
 I really wanted to call this module "include", or "include.js".
 Truth be told, I looked for something that provided this type of functionality before I wrote it, but what I found was too complex or was riddled with other dependencies (including some requiring compilation).